Serious Personal Injury & Wrongful Death

 We have a long history of success in taking personal injury and wrongful death cases to trial and receiving favorable verdicts for our clients.
 Our firm has earned the highest rating (“AV”) from Martindale-Hubbell, which rates law firms throughout the United States.

 There are many law firms that handle complex matters, but very few whose lawyers actually try cases in front of a judge and jury on a regular basis.
-Finch McCranie LLP is one of those few firms.
+Finch McCranie is one of those few firms.
 Our Atlanta personal injury attorneys have extensive jury trial experience which enables us to prepare each case with a willingness to go to trial.
-Because opposing firms know this, it allows us to resolve many cases before trial.A Few Examples of Finch McCranie LLP’s Wrongful Death & Serious Injury Cases:
+Because opposing firms know this, it allows us to resolve many cases before trial.A Few Examples of Finch McCranie’s Wrongful Death & Serious Injury Cases:

 - Firm won an $11 million jury verdict in a medical malpractice case.

 - Firm won an $11.7 million judgment in a recent wrongful death case.